January 1st Marks 20th Anniversary of North American Free Trade Agreement

 Signed by Prime Minister Brian Mulroney, Mexico’s President Carlos Salinas and U.S. President George H.W.
 Bush, NAFTA came into effect on January 1, 1994, creating the largest free trade region in the world.

-Since then, the North American economy has more than doubled, and productivity in Canada has increased 14 percent, bringing economic growth to the three NAFTA partners and raising the quality of life of their citizens.
-NAFTA has provided a solid foundation for Canada's future prosperity.
+Since then, the North American economy has more than doubled, and productivity in Canada has increased by 14%, bringing economic growth to the three NAFTA partners and raising the quality of life of their citizens.
+NAFTA has provided a solid foundation for Canada’s future prosperity.

 This has been excerpted from the 1 January 2014 news release by Foreign Affairs, Trade and Development Canada, and is available in its entirety here.